-Old-fashioned salt and water pickles are something your great-grandma knew how to make and had crocks or barrels full of.
-They have a trendy name today as fermented foods are quickly becoming popular again, but they’re really the same thing as a salt and water, aka, fermented pickle.
+Fermented pickles are really just old-fashioned salt and water pickles, something your great-grandma knew how to make and had barrels full of fermenting pickles in a crock.
+They have a trendy name today as fermented foods are quickly becoming popular again, but they’re really the same thing as a salt water brine pickles.

 Fermented foods are a form of food preservation, especially for vegetables before we had refrigeration, freezers, and even one of my main loves in life, the Mason jar.
 Many pioneers of old would pack their harvest into barrels and crocks with water and salt.